Chemotherapy for Ovarian Cancer: A Comprehensive Guide to Your Treatment Journey

 The portacath remains in place for the duration of the chemotherapy cycles and can be used for extended periods if additional treatment is necessary.

-It’s important to note that if your cancer recurs, additional rounds of chemotherapy may be necessary.
+It’s important to note that if your cancer recurs (comes back after a period of remission or no detectable cancer), additional rounds of chemotherapy may be necessary.
 Your previous responses to treatment will help guide future decisions, allowing your medical team to refine your care plan continually.

 How Effective is Chemotherapy for Ovarian Cancer?